alexa-samples/skill-sample-python-multi/instructions/get-the-sample.md

 # 2. Get the Sample

 Download the sample code or use git to clone the sample from the Alexa GitHub repository.
-You will then use the *skill-sample-nodejs-multi* folder as a working directory for the sample.
+You will then use the *skill-sample-python-multi* folder as a working directory for the sample.

 ## Download the Sample Code from GitHub

 Download the zipped sample code.

-1. Download the sample from [https://github.com/alexa/skill-sample-nodejs-multi/archive/master.zip](https://github.com/alexa/skill-sample-nodejs-multi/archive/master.zip).
+1. Download the sample from [https://github.com/alexa/skill-sample-python-multi/archive/master.zip](https://github.com/alexa/skill-sample-python-multi/archive/master.zip).
-2. Unzip the contents of `skill-sample-nodejs-multi-master.zip`.
+2. Unzip the contents of `skill-sample-python-multi-master.zip`.

 ## (Or) Clone the Sample using Git